russellmatt66/russellmatt66.github.io/_math/2024-07-15_indexnotation.md

 &nbsp;&nbsp;&nbsp;&nbsp; For indices $i$, $j$, $k$ $\in \\{ 1,2,3 \\}$, there are $3^3 = 27$ different permutations that can be chosen without replacement.
 For example, $ijk = 123$, being one of them.
 Reading this example from left to right, we can see that the indices are in numerical order, so this is an example of a cyclic permutation.
 Now, consider $ijk = 321$.
 Reading this example from left to right, we can see that the indices are in reverse numerical order, a.k.a, numerical order when read from right to left, so this is an example of an anti-cyclic permutation.
 There is another element to the loose definition that I gave, and this is that the reading occurs in a modular fashion.
 For example, if $ijk = 312$, then we consider this a cyclic permutation as starting from 1, we read left to right, wrapping around to the beginning once we reach the end of the tuple, and find that it is in numerical order.
 Hopefully, by applying the same logic, it is evident why $ijk = 213$ is an anti-cyclic permutation.
 Another way of capturing these notions is with the idea of *even* and *odd* permutations.

 #### Kronecker Delta
 &nbsp;&nbsp;&nbsp;&nbsp; By itself, the Levi-Civita symbol is a mathematical curiosity, what makes it so powerful to the practice of vector calculus is its connection to the *Kronecker Delta*.
 If you have studied math, physics, or engineering to an intermediate degree, then you have certainly encountered the concept of a delta function (or perhaps distribution).
-For example, in physics and engineering there is the [*Dirac delta*](./2024-07-16_diracdelta), $\delta(\vec{x} - \vec{x}_{0})$, defined in the following manner,
+For example, in physics and engineering, there is the [*Dirac delta*](./2024-07-16_diracdelta), $\delta(\vec{x} - \vec{x}_{0})$, defined in the following manner,

 $$
 \delta(\vec{x} - \vec{x}_{0}) = \begin{cases}